theQuery/Grab-Button/README.md

 ## Usage
 To send the grab message, you tap the * button.<br />
-To enable/disable the button while the program is still running, you can turn numpad on/off.<br />
+To enable/disable the button while the application is still running, you can turn numpad on/off.<br />
-If your caps lock is enabled, the program will send "GRAB" instead of "grab".<br />
+If your caps lock is enabled, the application will send "GRAB" instead of "grab".<br />

-To exit the program completely, you right click the "GRAB" icon in your taskbar (system tray) and click on "Exit".<br />
+To exit the application completely, you right click the "GRAB" icon in your taskbar (system tray) and click on "Exit".<br />
 You can also use this method to pause it instead of using the numpad button.